paritytech/substrate-archive/README.md

 # Prerequisites
 Extended requirements list found in the [wiki](https://github.com/paritytech/substrate-archive/wiki/)
+- depending on the chain you want to index, ~60GB free space
-- PostgreSQL with the required schema: `schema/archive.sql`
+- PostgreSQL with a database ready for lots of new data
 - Substrate-based Blockchain running with RocksDB as the backend
 - Substrate-based Blockchain running under `--pruning=archive`